ImaadhRenosh/IBM-AI-Icebreaker-Bot-with-LlamaIndex-IBM-Granite/README.md

 # 🚀 LinkedIn Icebreaker Bot : IBM watsonx + LlamaIndex

 # About the LinkedIn Icebreaker Bot

-Hi!
-I built the LinkedIn Icebreaker Bot to make networking smarter and more personal.
-Using AI powered by IBM watsonx and LlamaIndex, my tool generates tailored conversation starters directly from LinkedIn profiles helping me, and now you, stand out in every professional interaction.

-I’ve successfully built a powerful application that leverages Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to transform networking and professional connections.
-By integrating IBM watsonx.ai’s capabilities with the LlamaIndex framework, I created a tool that can analyze LinkedIn profiles and generate personalized icebreakers bridging the gap between data and meaningful human interaction.

-This project has taken me through the complete RAG workflow, from data extraction and processing to indexing, retrieval, and generation.
-Along the way, I learned how to split complex JSON data into manageable chunks, create vector embeddings, build a vector database, and construct effective prompts for various tasks.
+The LinkedIn Icebreaker Bot generates personalized conversation starters using AI powered by IBM watsonx and LlamaIndex.
+It leverages Retrieval-Augmented Generation (RAG) and LLMs to analyze LinkedIn profile data, providing context-aware icebreakers for smarter networking.

-With both a command-line interface and a Gradio web application, I’ve made the LinkedIn Icebreaker Bot accessible to users of all technical backgrounds.
-Whether you’re a recruiter, manager, or job seeker, you can explore its features and flexibility right away.
+With both a command-line interface and Gradio web app, the bot is accessible to users of all technical backgrounds.
+Easily demo it with mock data no API key required.
+The complete workflow covers data extraction, chunking, embedding, retrieval, and generation, making it suitable for recruiters, managers, or job seekers to start memorable, tailored conversations.

-You can demo the bot instantly using mock data, no API key needed.
-Available as both a command-line tool and a Gradio web app, it’s accessible regardless of your technical background.
-I built a full RAG pipeline, combining LlamaIndex for retrieval and IBM watsonx for generation and embeddings.

-Try it out, experiment with different settings, and make every conversation count!
 > **Create Memorable Conversations, Instantly!**
 > Personalized, AI-generated icebreakers from any LinkedIn profile.
 > ⚡ Powered by **IBM watsonx** & **LlamaIndex** ⚡

 ## 📘 Complete Build & Deployment Guide